femtearenan/fcc-heatmap/README.md

-# React Redux Skeleton
+# FCC Heatmap
-This is a skeleton project for building React Redux applications.
-It uses Redux Thunk middleware for asyncronous actions.
+This is a learning project to implement D3 to visualize statistics.
+This is part of freeCodeCamps Data Visualization Certification.

 ## Starting up
 After cloning this repo you should run `npm install`to install all the dependencies.